Flow morphology and patterns in porous media convection: A persistent homology analysis: Overview of topological methods used for quantification of the emerging patterns: Persistent Homology (PH)

 The change in connectivity, although visually apparent, needs to be quantified.
 Such quantification can be established by considering persistence diagrams, $\pd$s.
 Let us consider first the persistence diagram corresponding to components, $\beta_0$ $\pd$, shown in figure~\ref{fig:2D_toy}c (see also movie~S1 in the online supplementary material).
 As one descends from high values of temperature to lower ones, separated areas of high temperature appear (are born); each of these areas is called a component.
 Decreasing the threshold causes these components to merge; whenever two components merge, the `younger' one (born at a lower temperature value) disappears (dies).
 The coordinates of each point (generator) in $\beta_0$ $\pd$ specify birth ($b$) and death ($d$) temperature for each component; the difference between birth and death values is called lifespan, $\cal L$, and shows the range of temperatures over which a component `lived' before merging with an older one.
 Therefore, the generators near the diagonal are associated with minor spatial variations in temperature.
+All key trends were verified to be insensitive to variations of the persistence threshold and to the number of temporal samples (Appendix B2), confirming that the observed behavior is not an artifact of post-processing choices.
 In contrast, the ones far from the diagonal are related to components that remained separated from others over an extensive range of temperatures (one could use a landscape analogy and say that there is a deep `valley' surrounding the local temperature maximum).
 One generator that is treated slightly differently is the one that corresponds to the component that appeared first (at the largest value of temperature); this component never dies and therefore has a death coordinate equal to zero; inspecting carefully $\beta_0$ $\pd$ shows that this particular generator has the birth coordinate close to unity in the example shown in figure~\ref{fig:2D_toy}.
 Large `clump' of generators in $\beta_0$ $\pd$, with the coordinates close to $(0.8, 0.8)$ shows that there are multiple regions of the temperatures larger than 0.8 which merged at similar values of temperature threshold; checking figure~\ref{fig:2D_toy}a, we observe that these generators are due to large temperatures of the narrow regions connecting the temperature `nodes' (inspecting movie~S1 shows that this is indeed the case; the advantage of considering the $\pd$ instead is that this information is provided in a much simpler form).